surfalytics/data-projects/dataops-projects/01_git_and_ci_cd/readme.md

 cd dataops-projects/01_git_and_ci_cd
 ```

-> Ideally we should create a new repo in GitHub and place conten of the `01_git_and_ci_cd ` folder into the repo.
-Got to github, create new repo and copy files into the repo.
+> Ideally we should create a new repo in GitHub and place content of the `01_git_and_ci_cd ` folder into the repo.
+Go to github, create new repo and copy files into the repo.

 Make sure we have duckdb